 In the early1890’s, Kate’s mother divorced her father and the two girls wound up in New York City.
-The young girl got involved with the theater scene and learned to sing and dance, but eventually even the Big Apple wasn’t big enough for the free spirit.
+Kate got involved with the theater scene and learned to sing and dance, but eventually, even the Big Apple wasn’t big enough for the free spirit.
 The siren call of the Alaska Gold Rush reached her ears and Kate headed off for the Klondike.

 The Royal Canadian Mounted Police, however, denied her entry.
 Because she was a woman.
 Alone.
 On the frontier.

 Can’t you hear the wheels turning in her head?
 Kate lived to circumvent rules and live her life on her terms.